ncatlab/nlab-content/pages/5280.md

 That $j$ is inverse to $h$ uses the fact that $\neg A = \exists_g \neg \exists_f(A)$.
 The rest is obvious.
 =--

 This classic proof is substantially the proof given in Johnstone's [[Elephant]], D4.1.11.
-The Boolean condition is not *strictly speaking* necessary, i.e., the [[principle of excluded middle]] ($EM$) does not logically follow from the Cantor--Schroeder--Bernstein statement since, for example, the latter holds vacuously (every mono is an iso) in the non-Boolean topos
+The Boolean condition is not *strictly speaking* necessary, i.e., the [[principle of excluded middle]] ($EM$) does not logically follow from the Cantor--Schroeder--Bernstein statement since, for example, the latter holds vacuously (every monic endomorphism is an isomorphism) in the non-Boolean topos

 $$FinSet^C$$